• Bond Proposal - Tax Information

 School District U-46 has followed responsible planning and fiscal management, allowing us to implement these recommendations and achieve our goals without changing our debt tax levy by using a combination of reserve funds and a zero-tax-rate-change bond referendum.

-The referendum question will ask voters for their approval to issue $179 million in school building bonds to make safety and security improvements, renovate and replace building infrastructure, add classrooms for early childhood education, improve accessibility, and construct STEM labs and classrooms.
+The referendum asked voters for their approval to issue $179 million in school building bonds to make safety and security improvements, renovate and replace building infrastructure, add classrooms for early childhood education, improve accessibility, and construct STEM labs and classrooms.
 This can be accomplished with a zero tax rate increase by “swapping” old debt with new debt.
 As the district pays off the existing bond debt, it can issue new bonds for facility updates.
 Bonds are commonly known as loans or capital debt.
 You can see this "swapping" represented in the section of navy blue in the following graphic:

 BondGraph